javaidiqbal11/IKY_Chef_Corner_Avatar/README.md

 The project will be completed in phases, with the first milestone set as a trial of 15 days.

+---

-### Term of Engagement
+## Term of Engagement
 The Developer will work remotely for a period of 15 days, starting on **Monday, 14th October**.
-The contract is subject to extensions based on project requirements and mutual agreement.
+This contract is subject to extensions based on project requirements and mutual agreement.

 ---

 ## Content of the Trial Period

 ### Project Overview
 We aim to replace the current "Chef's Corner" 1-to-1 live call feature with human-like AI conversational avatars.
-These AI avatars will replicate the experience of real-time conversations with chefs and cooking experts in multiple languages and/or cooking specialties.
+These AI avatars will replicate the experience of real-time conversations with chefs and cooking experts in multiple languages and/or cooking specialities.

 The solution will merge three core technologies:
 - **ChatGPT** for natural language processing and conversation generation.